MadaniKK/PingPong_score_keeper/README.md

-testing regeneration to the db in fix-regen branch
+testing regeneration to the db in fix-regen branch.